isomerpages/moe-valourpri/_about-us/General Information/Calendar.md

 	</tr>
 </tbody>
 </table>
- *** Mon, 9 Jun will be a designated day off-in-lieu (DOIL).
-Schools will be closed, including the General Office, Student Care Centres and KCare Centres.<br>
-**** &nbsp;Mon, 11 Aug will be a school holiday and a designated day off-in-lieu (DOIL).
+###### ***&nbsp;Mon, 9 Jun will be a designated day off-in-lieu (DOIL).
+Schools will be closed, including the General Office, Student Care Centres and KCare Centres.<br>****&nbsp;Mon, 11 Aug will be a school holiday and a designated day off-in-lieu (DOIL).
 Schools will be closed, including the General Office, Student Care Centres and KCare Centres.